 The gel-based approach includes the pre-fractionation and purification of proteins by 1-dimensional protein gel electrophoresis.
 The gel is then fractionated into several molecular weight fractions to reduce sample complexity and proteins are in-gel digested with a hydrolytic endopeptidase.
 The resulting peptides are extracted from the gel matrix and further fractionated by liquid chromatography.
 The liquid chromatography is usually inline-coupled to nanospray ionization tandem mass spectrometry.
 Off-line coupling to MALDI-TOF/TOF MS is also possible.

-In a gel-free approach the protein extracts are purified, buffer exchanged and digested in-solution using the filter-aided sample preparation procedure.
-The resulting peptides can be further pre-fractionated by off-gel isoelectric focusing prior to LC-coupled tandem mass spectrometry.
+In a gel-free approach the protein extracts are purified, buffer exchanged and digested in-solution using procedures such as the filter-aided sample preparation or S-Trap purification.
+The resulting peptides can be further pre-fractionated by off-gel isoelectric focusing or high pH reversed phase chromatography prior to LC-coupled tandem mass spectrometry.